kres0345/Cobra/docs/README.md

-You can download CobraConsole here: [Install link](https://github.com/kres0345/CobraConsole/blob/master/install.bat).
+You can download CobraConsole here: [Install link](https://cdn.rawgit.com/kres0345/CobraConsole/4a17ccdc/install.bat).

 1st.
 You start "install.bat".

 2nd.
 If you ran the "install.bat" properly then, the install directory is "C:\Users\%username%\Cobra".
-If you set up PATH(if you said, yes when asked) then just open cmd and type: cobra
+If you set up PATH(if you said, yes when asked) then just open cmd and type: "cobra".

 3rd.
 You report any issues you find(even typos), to the issues section [Issue section](https://github.com/kres0345/CobraConsole/issues).